STRATEGIC PLAN | doc

 9. Policy Violation Responsibilities and Punishment

-Violation of any University policy described in this document requires the immediate reporting to the department head or the employee academic immediate supervisor or department head who shall then document the incident in writing to the Vice President for Communication and Information Technologies.
+Violation of any University policy described in this document requires the immediate reporting to the department head or the employee academic immediate supervisor or department head who shall then document the incident in writing to the CIO.

 TSU Employees who abuse University network and computing resources may be subject to disciplinary action, up to and including, but not limited to termination.